 Definitely a great way to reset my outlook on life!

-If you're just starting out, be purposeful about planning your hiking:
+If you're just starting out as a hiker, be purposeful about planning:

-Please let this website give you the tools and techniques you need to
+Please let this website continue to give you the tools and techniques you need to

 enjoy being a hiker, regardless of the types of hiking you "specialize"